Text Link

 Thin privilege and eating disorders

-Thin privilege not only promotes discrimination among those in larger bodies, it also places people at greater risk of eating disorders, which may go undetected because of the incorrect belief that thinness and weight loss are always positive, no matter the circumstances.
-Thin privilege has a negative impact on all of society, as it limits opportunities for larger bodied individuals and sends the message that it is acceptable to utilize dangerous methods to achieve or maintain a thin body.
+Thin privilege not only promotes discrimination among those in larger bodies but also places people at greater risk of eating disorders, which may go undetected because of the incorrect belief that thinness and weight loss are always positive, no matter the circumstances.
+Thin privilege hurts all of society, as it limits opportunities for larger-bodied individuals and sends the message that it is acceptable to utilize dangerous methods to achieve or maintain a thin body.

-If you have been using restrictive dieting or other unhealthy methods to lose weight, and you have become fixated on achieving a certain body type, you may have an eating disorder, regardless of your weight.
-In this case, reaching out for treatment can help you to develop a healthier relationship with food and learn tools for coping with body dissatisfaction.
-In addition to this personal work, learning about and getting involved in body liberation and fat positive activist movements can help challenge the tyranny of the thin ideal on a more systemic level.
+If you have been using restrictive dieting or other unhealthy methods to lose weight, and you have become fixated on achieving a specific body type, you may have an eating disorder, regardless of your weight.
+In this case, reaching out for treatment can help you develop a healthier relationship with food and learn tools to cope with body dissatisfaction.
+In addition to this personal work, learning about and getting involved in body liberation and fat-positive activist movements can help challenge the tyranny of the thin ideal on a more systemic level.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.